MARIE A. WRIGHT, Ph.D., CHS-V

 2006 – 2009

-The National Visiting Committee is a review committee selected by the National Science Foundation to oversee the CyberWATCH (Cybersecurity: Washington Area Technician and Consortium Headquarters) Regional Center.
+The National Visiting Committee is a review committee selected by NSF to oversee the CyberWATCH (Cybersecurity: Washington Area Technician and Consortium Headquarters) Regional Center.
 Committee members are responsible for annually visiting the Center’s headquarters in Largo, Maryland; reviewing the Center’s operations and programs; establishing its viability and adherence to the goals and objectives stated in the NSF grant proposal; determining the Center’s future potential; and preparing annual reports for NSF.